 - Adhoc reporting and insights

-- TalentWall: Providing key recruiting metrics in real-time to all teammates
+- TalentWall: Provides key recruiting metrics in real-time to all teammates

 - Greenhouse Reporting: We leverage our ATS data and reports for interview calibration, the Requisition Report, and more.

-- BU Staffed to Plan Report: This is an Excel doc measuring our percentage staffed to hiring goal of >95%.
-This report ensures we hire the right talent at the right time, allowing our BUs to execute on goals.
+- Open Roles - Tracking Sheet: This is an Excel doc showing our quarterly open roles This report ensures we hire the right talent at the right time, allowing our BUs to execute on goals.

-- Metric Use: The purpose of this metric is to measure the recruiting effectiveness at candidate conversion and determine the strength of our offers for different positions.
+- Metric use: Measure recruiting effectiveness at candidate conversion and determine the strength of our offers for different positions

 - Target: >90%

-- Metric Use: The purpose of this metric is to calibrate the timeliness and efficiency of the recruiting process.
-The organization will use this metric to Identify components of the hiring process that need improvement.
+- Metric use: Calibrate the timeliness and efficiency of the recruiting process.
+Identify components of the hiring process that need improvement.

-- Measurement: This is calculated by taking the total days to fill and dividing total offers accepted.
+- Measurement: Total days to fill ÷ total offers accepted

-- Metric Use: The purpose of this metric is to calibrate the timeliness and efficiency of the recruiting process.
+- Metric use: Calibrate the timeliness and efficiency of the recruiting process

-- Metric Use: The purpose of this metric is to evaluate the effectiveness of sourcing channels to understand their impact on retention and monitor recruitment costs.
+- Metric use: Evaluate the effectiveness of sourcing channels to understand their impact on retention and monitor recruitment costs

-- Measurement: Number of candidates interviewed (interview scheduled or scorecard submitted) in these stages divided by the number who received offers.
+- Measurement: Number of candidates interviewed (interview scheduled or scorecard submitted) in these stages ÷ the number of candidates who received offers.
 The date filter is by the interview date, or scorecard submitted date if no interview was scheduled.